Mins0o/Stochastic-TSP/README.md

 5. Possible Improvements
 Some possible improvements is getting better understanding of the effect of the cooling temperature.
 How fast does it cool off, and how much probability does it create/diminish was the questions I had in mind but didn’t have enough time to test it out myself.
 Building a testing environment for these might be beneficial for the performance.
 Another possible improvement is implementing a genetic algorithm.
-I will be attempting this in the meantime until the deadline.
 I am putting in a lot of computing time (with limited equipment), but people are getting much better score on the leaderboard.
 So I assume there is an obvious better algorithm as a solution and I suppose a genetic algorithm might help.
 Also, studying more about the [known optimal solution](https://www.math.uwaterloo.ca/tsp/rl11849/rl11849.html) will definitely help me improve the performance.